myriadrf/kalibrate-lms/README.md

 Kalibrate was originally written by Joshua Lackey <jl@thre.at> in 2010.
 Subsequent UHD device support and other changes were added by Tom Tsou <tom@tsou.cc>.
+Subsequent LimeSDR device support and other changes were added by Supreeth Herle <herlesupreeth@gmail.com>